iggredible/chatty.vim/README.md

 #### Code generation

-Process can be used to generate codes too.
-For example, if you want to create a Fizbuzz, just type up the instruction:
+The Transform operator can be used to generate codes too.

+For example, if you want to create a Fizzbuzz code:

 ```
 Generate a fizzbuzz code in Ruby.
 Use recursion
 ```

-Then type `cHH`.
+Type `cHH`.
 You don't have to type anything for Prompt.
-Just leave it blank.
-It will replace your original instruction "Generate a fizzbuzz..." with the actual code!
+Leave it blank.
+It will replace your original instruction "Generate a Fizzbuzz..." with the actual code!

 ```ruby
 def fizzbuzz_recursive(n)